What Is Telecommuting?

 Drawbacks of Telecommuting

-Some people also find working from home to be a bit isolating, because you are not around your coworkers.
+Some people also find working from home to be a bit isolating because you are not around your coworkers.
+Routine meetings that use video chat can help alleviate this loneliness.

 When considering a telecommuting job, it is important to weigh these positives and negatives.